filecoin-station/core/README.md

 - `jobs-completed`
   - `total`
 - `activity:info`
-  - `module`
+  - `subnet`
   - `message`
 - `activity:error`
-  - `module`
+  - `subnet`
   - `message`

-Set the flag `--experimental` to run modules not yet considered safe for production use. _Run this at your own risk!_
+Set the flag `--experimental` to run subnets not yet considered safe for production use. _Run this at your own risk!_

-No modules currently in experimental mode.
+No subnets currently in experimental mode.

 ### `$ checker --help`